Making nut butter in a blender is easy!

 The blade in the blender needs to move through nuts with enough force so they break down into their component parts (butter).

-Less powerful blenders can sometimes get the job done if you take your time blending them, but it’s not recommended because these less-powerful motors put out lower quality products which may end up breaking during processing–plus most only last about two years before needing replacement.
+Less powerful blenders can sometimes get the job done if you take your time blending them, but it’s not recommended because these less-powerful motors put out lower quality products that may end up breaking during processing–plus most only last about two years before needing replacement.